aperkaz/taggr/README.md

 ## Motivation

-There is great software out there that provides image exploration capabilities using machine learning (Google Photos, iCloud), but generally is not build with privacy in mind.
+There is great software out there that provides image exploration capabilities using machine learning (Google Photos, iCloud), but generally is not buildt with privacy in mind.

-At the end of the day, you have to upload your pictures to a server (which perform the machine learning operations), so you have to trust a third party with your data.
+At the end of the day, your pictures are uploaded to a server (which perform the machine learning operations), so you have to trust a third party with your data.

 What if we could run image classification and tagging machine learning operations 100% locally?
 You dont have to trust a server if there is no server 😉